 Jane, who has an artificial hip and titanium knee, said being an avid exerciser all her life has paid off — both physically and psychologically:

 "I work out every day when I'm home.
 I do 30 to 40 minutes of aerobics and lift weights to maintain muscle mass, keep my bones strong and my joints strong, more for functional reasons than anything else.
 I'm very careful about what I eat too.

 But I think that far more important than any of this is your attitude.
 If you are happy, feel that your life has meaning and all the people you love are doing OK and you feel good about yourself, I think that shows.
 That's what makes a difference."

 While most people dread getting older, Fonda embraces it.
-She shared her views on fitness, aging, and happiness in her memoir, Prime Time: Love, Health, Sex, Fitness, Friendship, Spirit: Making the Most of All of Your Life.
+She shared her views on fitness, aging, and happiness in her memoir, Prime Time: Love, Health, Sex, Fitness.